The Cornell Review: Merger with Cornell American

-Turn of the 21st Century
+21st century

 The Review was embroiled in several controversies in the 1990s.
 In 1993, its funding was threatened after it printed a cartoon critical of President Bill Clinton's move to permit homosexuals in the U.S. military which was widely called homophobic.

 In 1997, the Review printed an anonymous editorial lampooning the Oakland, California school district's move to teach in African-American English (AAE).
 Entitled "So U Be Wantin' to Take Dis Class," it presented a mock catalogue of courses taught in a pastiche of AAE, for instance "Da white man be evil an he tryin' to keep da brotherman down.
 We's got Sharpton and Farrakhan so who da...man now, white boy."
 A student protest followed in which a number of copies of the Review were burned.
 The editors defended the editorial as satire and criticized the burning as suppression of free speech.

 The Review historically prints pieces that bring great debate and controversy.
 In the autumn of 2002, Cornell Review Online published a column by Elliott Reed whose Good Vibrations piece exposed a coverup of vibrators to be sold at the campus health center.
 Reed discovered an email to a listserv which claimed the health center had agreed to sell vibrators and solicited comments from female students.
-The university claimed the email "jumped the gun," as no decision had been made at that time.
+The university claimed the email "jumped the gun", as no decision had been made at that time.
 The Review was awarded a "Campus Outrage" nod from the conservative organization, Accuracy in Academia, for the piece.

-Obama Administration

 The Review found itself in uncharted territory in 2008, with the election of 2008 and a national trend toward more liberal thinking.
 It marked the first time since 2001 that a Democratic president had been in office, but for the Review, the election of Barack Obama marked a greater shift on Cornell's campus.
 The Review conducted a poll in 2012 that found that 60% of Cornell students that were registered to vote would be voting for Obama, compared to 14% for Mitt Romney.